Elinor Florence, Author

 Then there are our ethnic origins.
 My husband was born and raised in Berlin, so this glass ball is a nod to his German heritage.

-My Scottish ancestors worked for The Hudson’s Bay Company as fur traders.
+My Scottish ancestors worked for the Hudson’s Bay Company as fur traders.

-They married indigenous women, represented by these tiny moccasins.
+They married Indigenous women, represented by these tiny moccasins.

 One of my great-grandfathers was an officer with the North West Mounted Police at Fort Battleford, Saskatchewan.